Pierre Drieu La Rochelle

 Pierre Eugène Drieu La Rochelle ([dʁjø la ʁɔʃɛl]; 3 January 1893 – 15 March 1945) was a French writer of novels, short stories, and political essays.
 He was born, lived and died in Paris.
 Drieu La Rochelle became a proponent of French fascism in the 1930s, and was a well-known collaborationist during the German occupation.
+He is best known for his books Le Feu Follet and Gilles.

 Early life

 Drieu was born into a middle class family from Normandy, based in the 17th arrondissement of Paris.
-His father was an unsuccessful lawyer and businessman and womanizer who relied on his wife's dowry and ended up squandering it, being "responsible for a sharp decline in the family's social status" by the time of his son's adolescence.
+His father was an unsuccessful lawyer who relied on his wife's dowry and ended up squandering it, being "responsible for a sharp decline in the family's social status" by the time of his son's adolescence.

 Although a brilliant student, Pierre failed his final exam at the École Libre des Sciences Politiques.
 Wounded three times, his experience as a soldier during World War I had a deep influence on him and marked him for the rest of his life.

 In 1917, Drieu married Colette Jéramec, the sister of a Jewish friend.
 They divorced in 1921.
 Sympathetic to Dada and to the Surrealists and the Communists, and a close friend of Louis Aragon in the 1920s, he was also interested in the royalist Action Française, but refused to adhere to any one of these political currents.
 He wrote Mesure de la France ("Measure of France") in 1922, which gave him some small notoriety, and edited several novels.
-He later (beginning in the 1930s) embraced fascism and anti-semitism.

 In Drieu's political writings, he argued that the parliamentary system (the gouvernement d'assemblée of the French Third Republic) was responsible for what he saw as the "decadence" of France (economic crisis, declining birth rates, etc.).
 In his essays "Le Jeune Européen" ("European Youth", 1927) and "Genève ou Moscou" ("Geneva or Moscow", 1928), Drieu La Rochelle advocated a strong Europe and denounced the "decadent materialism" of democracy.
 He believed that a federal Europe could bolster a strong economic and political union isolated from the imperialist Russians and Americans; in 1939 he came to believe that only Nazi Germany could deliver such an autarkian promise.

 His pro-European views expressed in 1928 were soon followed by closer contacts with employers' organizations, among them Ernest Mercier's Redressement Français, and then, at the end of the 1920s and the beginning of the 1930s, with some currents of the Radical Party.